BotaniPlan/bangkit-cc/Readme.md

 The token given is accessToken and refreshToken.
 The refreshToken is used to refresh the token.
 The accessToken is valid for 30 minutes.
 If you want to refresh the token, you need to send the refreshToken to the service.
 If the refreshToken is valid, you will get a new accessToken.
 If the refreshToken is not valid, you will get a error message.

-# Instructions

-## Predictions Service
-The predictions service is using imgUrl and endpoint id to retrieve predictions.
-The endpoint id is used to define what model to be used.
-So you should know what endpoint id you want to use.
-The endpoint id is:
-- cassava leaf : 4257194673539383296
-- rice leaf : 2528938316535955456
-- tomato leaf : 9197643464764817408

-For the imgUrl, it is image url that publicly accessible.
-The image should be in image format like (jpg, png, jpeg, etc.).
-The image url can be obtained when you upload your image to upload picture service, or search on google.

-If the prediction is successful, you will get a json object.
-The json object contains the prediction result.
-The prediction result contains the highest probability and the predicted class, with some additional information related to the class.
-The result will be stored as a history object.

-## Classifications service
-This service is like predictions service withoud storing the result as a history object.
-The result will be lost imedietely after the process.
-The endpoint id is:
-- vegetables : 5666821356906348544

 # Environment